Before we go into detail. It is important to understand the basics of gene expression and the role of Ribonucleic acid (RNA).

 What is RNAi?

-CLICK HERE for an animated slide show.
-A brief overview:
+for an animated slide show.

-Well, good question.
-With the possibility of elimination certain genes, we can start regulating diseases.
-For example, Alzheimer's disease can be detected and silenced so the gene would not be expressed in the future.
-The Discovery: The production of small interfering RNA (siRNA) was used to see if it can silence a well-characterized tau mutation (V337M) and the amyloid persecutor protein mutation (APPsw).
-Then, using that process as a template, they created short hairpin RNA (shRNA) plasmids that successfully silenced mutant tau or APP alleles.
-(5b) | Within an experiment, researchers wanted to make a purple petunia 'more purple'.
+Within an experiment, researchers wanted to make a purple petunia 'more purple'.
 So, they cut off a gene that contains 'purple dye' and inserted it into the petunia.
 Surprisingly, the results did not come out as expected.
 Instead, the petunia lost its color!
-This experiment led to the discovery of RNAi and its very important function. |
+This experiment led to the discovery of RNAi and its very important function.

 MicroRNA

-What is microRNA?
 "MicroRNAs (miRNAs) are small regulatory RNAs that participate in posttranscriptional gene regulation in a sequence-specific manner."
 (5c)

-Within an experiment, changes in microRNA (miRNA) expression profiles of patients afflicted with Alzheimer's were examined.
-As it turns out, several miRNAs potentially involved in the regulation of APP (amyloid precursor protein) and BACE expression appeared to decrease in diseased brain.
+amyloid precursor protein) and BACE expression appeared to decrease in diseased brain.
 Also, miR-29a, -29b-1, and -9 can regulate BACE expression.
 Therefore, less of the APP and BACE genes would be expressed within the patients.
-(5d) |
+(5d)

-What is Beta-secretase (BACE)? |
+What is Beta-secretase (BACE)?

 RNAi vs. microRNA